 Once you take the first elevator up, there’s a sign hanging from the ceiling directing you on towards the tower (Turm).
 It will lead you to a small room where you pay a cashier a few Euros to gain entrance to the tower.
 After you pay, you’ll enter another elevator which goes direct to the observation area.
 You’re in the final stretch.

 Munich’s Neues Rathaus observation deck is close quarters.
 It’s not a modern glass enclosure.
-Instead it has far more character.
-Visitors have the opportunity to peak out gaps in the stone, around metal bars and capture a true panoramic view of this charming and quite beautiful city.
+Instead, it has far more character.
+Visitors have the opportunity to peak out gaps in the stone, around metal bars and capture a truly panoramic view of this charming and quite beautiful city.
 On a clear day you can see all the way to the Alps.

 On my visit, a local woman who had made the trek up on the bitter cold day practically apologized for the weather obstructing the view of the mountains.
 But the apology wasn’t necessary.
 For me, it was stunning.

 Tips for Visiting the Neues Rathaus Observation Deck

 The observation deck is small.
 You should expect close quarters with other visitors.
 Peak travel months in the summer or during Oktoberfest are no doubt more crowded.
 Be sure to consider weather, too.
 At that height it’s windy and, in the winter, especially cold.